 Some of Palma’s prettiest buildings are its churches.
 So regardless of religion, if you love seeing beautiful historical landmarks, check out places like Basílica de Sant Miquel de Palma, Església de Santa Eulàlia, and Basílica de Sant Francesc.

-The city of Palma might not have the best beach in Mallorca (far from it), but since you’re looking for free activities, pay a visit to Platja de Can Pere Antoni.
+The city of Palma might not have the best beach in Mallorca (far from it), but since you’re looking for budget-friendly places to visit, you might want to spend some time at Platja de Can Pere Antoni.

 Whether you’ll love it or not depends on the day, as it can be quiet and clean or busy and slightly dirty, so it’s something to consider before making time for it on your itinerary.